Get in Touch

 5. Shrinkage and Porosity Problems

-Objective: Correctly analyzing the most critical quality problems.
+Objective: Correctly analyze the most critical quality issues.

 • Types of shrinkage and formation mechanisms